the mountains of Great Basin

 A Las Vegas to Yosemite National Park road trip has just about everything imaginable that you could want from a road trip.
 Deserts, lava fields, alpine forests, mountains, waterfalls, hot springs, rivers – and that’s just getting there.

-mountains and trees at the Tunnel View lookout Yosemite National Park
+The granite mountains and green trees at the Tunnel View lookout Yosemite National Park

 Tunnel View Yosemite National Park